 - All Ride1Up models are Class 3 (which means the electric motor will assist you until you reach 28mph) while all Rad Bikes are Class 2 (which means motor power will assist you until you reach 20mph)

-- The former brand offers a thumb throttle with most models while the latter offers a twist throttle
+- The former brand offers a thumb throttle while the latter offers a twist throttle

-To see how some of the other similar models compare between brands, take a look at the following charts:
+To see how some of the other unique models compare between brands, take a look at the following charts:

 |Brand & Model||Motor||Battery||Drivetrain||Brakes||Weight||Special Features||Price|